Yo Gotti and Team Roc pen letter to Mississippi governor: Prison conditions "growing more dire by the moment"

 The Memphis-born rapper, whose real name is Mario Mims, took out a full-page ad in the Clarion-Ledger newspaper on Wednesday.
 The open letter, co-written with Team Roc, urges Governor Tate Reeves to declare a state of emergency and "put the full weight of your office and authority to protect [inmates'] basic human rights."

-"We are not asking for [the inmates] to serve one less day than they are required," the letter reads in part, according to a copy obtained by CBS News.
-"We are merely asking that they be able to serve out their sentences as human beings and not animals."
+"We recognize that there are people incarcerated in the [Mississippi Department of Corrections] for due cause — that they may be considered a danger to society," the letter reads in part, according to a copy obtained by CBS News.
+"We are asking that they be able to serve their sentences as human beings and not animals."

 There have been nine deaths inside the state's prisons in the last three weeks, a statistic experts call "staggering."